 It’s naturally a pale wood, which means that it needs to be varnished to achieve that dark shade.
 However, as Ash doesn’t take too well to any stains, this is a very labor-intensive task, which can push up the price.

 You should also know that ash trees in both North America and Europe are under threat, so it’s important to research the company that you are buying from to ensure that they are following the recommended protocols to ensure the survival of the species.

 If you already have hardwood or bamboo floors installed in your house, you may wish to refinish them with a darker varnish rather than having a whole new floor put in.
 Luckily, this is a pretty easy task.

-If you’re interested in refinishing your bamboo floors, we have an extensive guide to the process here, but below is an incredibly simplistic guide to refinishing hardwood floors:
+If you’re interested in refinishing your bamboo floors, we have an extensive guide to the process, but below is an incredibly simplistic guide to refinishing hardwood floors:

 1) Choose your varnish

-When making the decision, consult the warranty for your floor as they may recommend or discourage a particular type of finish.
+When deciding, consult the warranty for your floor as they may recommend or discourage a particular type of finish.
 If you fail to abide by this, you may void the warranty.

 2) Gather your tools

-There is a whole host of tools you’ll need in order to refinish your floors, but here is a basic list:
+There is a whole host of tools you’ll need to refinish your floors, but here is a basic list: